Humza Yousaf opens the door to snap Holyrood election if he wins SNP race

 Mr Yousaf rejected suggestions that this was a long way off, adding: “I don’t accept at all that it is far away.
 I think we are absolutely at a precipice, at a tipping point.”

-Elsewhere, he was asked if he could serve in a Cabinet under Kate Forbes, his main leadership rival and the current finance secretary.
+Elsewhere, he was asked if he could serve as a Cabinet minister under Ms Forbes, his main leadership rival.
 The pair have traded verbal blows during recent TV debates, with Mr Yousaf raising concerns about her socially conservative religious views.

 He said he would “have to have a discussion with whoever the First Minister was and understand what their perspective was”.